wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.           Expires April 19, 2018                 [Page 4]
+Kumari, et al.           Expires January 3, 2019                [Page 4]

-Internet-Draft       draft-ietf-dnsop-extended-error        October 2017
+Internet-Draft       draft-ietf-dnsop-extended-error           July 2018

       query may provide a successful answer next time; if the R bit is